jenden/intro-to-git/INSTRUCTIONS.md

 * Separate valid code from new analysis or "features"
 * Collaborate with others on the same files

-But Git is not a panacea and there are many ways to tie yourself up in knots.
+Git is not a panacea and there are many ways to tie yourself up in knots.
 However, it can reinforce good habits and help save you from yourself.
 Plus, if you want to work in software, basic familiarity is a job requirement.